SimonDanisch/Bonito.jl/docs/src/deployment.md

 ## VScode

-VScode with enabled `Plot Pane` will display any `JSServe.App` in the HTML plotpane:
+VScode with enabled `Plot Pane` will display any `Bonito.App` in the HTML plotpane:
 ![](vscode.png)

 If VSCode is used in a remote setting, VSCode may automatically forward the port so the plot pane can work out of the box.